 Overall the Koryo Hall of Adventures: Adventure’s Guide to Jeusung presents a land and culture that is foreign and very different to the only other asian-themed than the 1st Edition Advanced Dungeons and Dragons book Oriental Adventures.
 If you want an asian inspired campaign setting written by someone that has lived in an asian culture for an extended period of time you should consider picking this title up.

 The hardback version of this book was published in South Korea and survived the courier journey to Australia in perfect condition.
 If you are thinking of getting a copy the publisher is ensuring books are packed and ready for a long safe journey.
+A digital version can be purchased from DriveThrRPG or publishers website.

 It is also available in a Korean language version, which is a nice touch.